usman-abyss/abyss-3D-viewer-docs/guide/props.md

 ## onSphericalViewClick

-The `onSphericalViewClick` prop sets the clicked spherical as the currentSpherical.
+The `onSphericalViewClick` prop sets the clicked spherical textures and coordiantes of the currentSpherical.

 **Types**
 [TextureCoordinates](/guide/types/props-types.md#texturecoordinates)